 "Start with your major accounts.
 Identify which other accounts are in close proximity to your major accounts."

 Urgent and high-priority jobs sometimes need a specialist, and for that reason, these sales targets need to be blocked off and given to a specific representative.
 This way, you’re managing your sales consciously and not letting important jobs get lost in the shuffle.

-You will quickly see which zones are performing well and which ones are not.
+You will quickly see which zones and territories are performing well and which ones are not.
 After that, you can make inferences about why your plan is or is not working.
 Is it better to sell in a particular zone during a particular time of day?
 Or a particular day of the week?

 "Get closer than ever to your customers.
 So close that you tell them what they need well before they realize it themselves."

 There are apps available that help you take data collection even one step further much faster than doing it manually.
 You can not only create an optimized sales route but also utilize sales automation activities like check-ins and note-taking that will sync seamlessly with your CRM software.
 Allowing you and your team to capture, manage, and organize all of the most valuable customer data like never before and in half the time.

 Tip #4: Be Proactively Flexible